-There have been changes over time to the building but they do not lessen its significance.
-Windows on the upper floors were industrial in character and had metal frames.
+There have been changes over time to the building but they do not lessen its historic significance although they do detract somewhat from the aesthetics of the building.
+Windows on the upper floors were originally industrial in character and had metal frames.
 They consisted of pairs of windows with two-over-two sash in each opening.
 Bottom and upper portions of the sash each had hopper style sash with windows opening inward.
 These were replaced with two windows in each opening that had single sheets of glass with no muntins.
 Permit records do not indicate when these windows were changed out.
-Some secondary entrances at grade have changed location.
 The one-of-a-kind frieze at the top of the building was removed in the summer of 2011.
 It is not known if there was any attempt to repair rather than remove the frieze before it was taken down in pieces.
+In 1981 portions of the frieze had been taken down to replace the brackets and then reinstalled.
 While this was the primary decoration on the façade, the rest of the elevations remain pretty much original.

-To the south of the Journal Building along Vel Phillips Avenue is another structure sharing the same tax key parcel with the Journal Building.
-It is a four story brown brick masonry building that occupies most of the southwest quadrant of the block fronting on Phillips Avenue.
-Since 1962 it has been known as the Sentinel Building (for the Milwaukee Sentinel newspaper) after its purchase by the Milwaukee Journal and subsequent relocation here.
+Immediately south of the Journal Building along Vel Phillips Avenue is another structure sharing the same tax key parcel with the Journal Building.
+It is a four story brown brick masonry building that occupies most of the southwest quadrant of the block fronting on Vel Phillips Avenue.
+Since 1962 it has been known as the Sentinel Building (for the Milwaukee Sentinel newspaper) after the paper's purchase by the Milwaukee Journal and subsequent relocation here.
 It is connected to the Journal Building by bridges or skywalks and the alley below has been vacated.

 This building was originally named the Republic Building.
 It was constructed as a three-story reinforced concrete building for Kletzsch Realty in 1918 and replaced a frame dwelling and a brick veneered dwelling that had been on the site prior to 1894.
-The Kletsch family had been long term owners of the Republican House Hotel.
+The Kletzsch family had been long term owners of the Republican Hotel.
 The new \$40,000 building was designed by local architect Alfred.
 C. Clas.
 A fourth story was constructed in 1923, designed by the successor firm Clas, Shepherd & Clas.
 (Permit Records 922-924 North 4th Street).
-It was described on the Sanborn Fire Insurance Map of 1910-Updated to 1926 (volume3 page 311) as a factory loft constructed of reinforced concrete and brick with tile curtain walls.
+It was described on the Sanborn Fire Insurance Map of 1910-Updated to 1926 (volume 3 page 311) as a factory loft constructed of reinforced concrete and brick with tile curtain walls.
+City directories continue to show this structure as the Republic Building through 1956.

 To the south of the Republic Building stood a brick veneered double house, a frame dwelling, and at the corner a solid masonry structure tenanted first by a saloon then a machine shop and auto sales room.
 (Sanborn Maps 1894-1910, Volume 2 page 112; 1910-1926 Volume 3 page 311) In 1928 the double house and frame dwelling were replaced with a commercial building which had four storefronts and was as tall as the Republic Building.
 Permit records do not appear to have survived from this construction.
-The brick did match the Republic Building as well as the dentiled cornice detail so the ownership of the two buildings may have been the same.
+The ownership of the two buildings may have been the same in 1928 since the brick of this new structure and the cornice details matched the Republic Building.
 The Sanborn Map from 1910-1961 (Volume 3 page 311) shows the building to have concrete floors and frame, brick veneer and cinder block curtain walls.
-It also the construction date of 1928.
+It also showed the construction date of 1928.